Grammar and Editorial Guide

 - There are 15 sections in the Math 125: Beginning Algebra; Math 125 meets in room 103.

-Schools- PCC is divided into the following five schools.
-When referencing a school, they should always be written as follows:
+PCC is divided into the following twelve schools.
+When referencing a division, they should always be written as follows:

-Departments- Within each school there exists specific academic departments.
+Within each division there exists specific academic departments.
 Capitalize a formal name (Department of Geology).
 Do not capitalize an informal name (geology department) unless it is a proper noun.

-- The Department of English is within the School of Humanities and Social Sciences.
-Students can go to the English department to view their finals grades.
+- The Department of Math is within the Math & Computer Science Division.
+Students can go to the math department to view their finals grades.

 Hyphens and Dashes